jabirali/fish-expressvpn/README.md

 ## Issues

-If you use Snap on Ubuntu 20.04, you may run into issues with internet connectivity of those applications when activating ExpressVPN.
+On Ubuntu 20.04, you may run into issues with internet connectivity of Snap applications when activating ExpressVPN.
 This is because ExpressVPN replaces `/etc/resolv.conf` with a symlink, and the AppArmor confinement of Snap applications block them from reading the target of this link.

-Set `$expressvpn_relink` to a non-empty value in your `config.fish` if you want this plugin to automatically change that symlink to a hardlink to work around this issue.
-Note that this requires you to enter your `sudo` password when connecting.
+Set `$expressvpn_relink` to a non-empty value in  your `config.fish` (e.g. `set expressvpn_relink on`) if you want this plugin to automatically change that symlink to a hardlink after connecting.
+This fixes the above issue.
+Note however that this requires your `sudo` password when connecting.

 [1]: https://www.expressvpn.com/
 [2]: https://github.com/junegunn/fzf